JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 you pick a number that is a power of 2.
 2 to the power of 13 is 8192.
 2 to the power of 14 is 16384.
 Lets use the latter.

-Step 1 - Make a backup (clone).
+Step 1 - Make a backup (clone)

-Step 2 - Create new virtual Machine that is bigger.
+Step 2 - Create new virtual Machine that is bigger

-Step 3 - Find UUID of your old and new VM.
+Step 3 - Find UUID of your old and new VM

 ```bash
 VBoxManage list hdds
 "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" list hdds
 ```

-Step 4 - run VBoxManage clonemedium.
+Step 4 - run VBoxManage clonemedium

 ```bash
 VBoxManage clonemedium <source-guid> <destinatin-guid> --existing